Best Off-Piste Skiing in the Alps

 Val d’Isere should be your base if you value resort charm.
 The core of the old village around its ancient church has been well preserved and it has an attractive atmosphere.
 The centre buzzes with nightlife, but if you want tranquillity, that’s available too, especially in the outlying hamlet of Le Fornet which is also the end point for the Vallons and Col Pers off-piste itineraries.

 Tignes is entirely purpose-built.
-The main villages of Val Claret and Tignes Le Lac are located well above the tree-line and have never won awards for charm or good looks, but they are surrounded by mountains with excellent freeriding, including La Grand Motte, which has the highest lift (3456m) in the Espace Killy.
+The main villages of Val Claret, Tignes Le Lac and Tignes Le Lavachet are located well above the tree-line and have never won awards for charm or good looks, but they are surrounded by mountains with excellent freeriding, including La Grand Motte, which has the highest lift (3456m) in the Espace Killy.
 The lowest village, Tignes les Brevieres at 1550m, should also be considered.
 At the start of the day you will have to take some extra lifts to reach the best freeriding, but in the late afternoon you can ski home via off-piste itineraries into the Vallon de la Sache and Sachette: just make sure you return to the piste for the last part of the descent because it’s the only safe way back to the village.

 Top Tip for freeriders in Espace Killy: Whether you stay in Val d’Isere or Tignes, you’ll want to ski in both areas.
-For off-piste skiers the classic route between the two resorts is “Mickey’s Ears” (“Les Oreilles de Mickey”) named after the antenna and satellite dishes that supposedly resemble Mickey Mouse’s ears.
+For off-piste skiers the classic route between the two resorts is “Mickey’s Ears” (“Les Oreilles de Mickey”) named after the old satellite dishes that supposedly resembled Mickey Mouse’s ears.
 The nearest access point is the Combe Folle lift on the Tignes side, but if you’re coming from Val d’Isere you get here via Tommeuses.
 You have to walk along the ridge then ski down a steep (48 degrees) but wide couloir before swinging right towards La Daille if you’re heading for Val d’Isere, or left towards Le Lavachet if you’re heading for Tignes.
 It can be dangerous so hiring a guide is highly recommended.
 And make sure you stay well above the Lac du Chevril, which is beautiful to look at but a potential death trap for skiers.

-Val d’Isere Ski Resort Review >>>
+Ultimate-Ski Guide to Val d’Isere >>>

-Val d’Isere Accommodation Guide >>>
+Val d’Isere Accommodation >>>

-Tignes Accommodation Guide >>>
+Tignes Accommodation >>>

 Off-piste skiing in Zermatt